pasbi/SO-Excel/README.md

 ## TODO

-A list of questions which may qualify for this collection
+A list of answers which may qualify for this collection

 https://stackoverflow.com/a/20765054